 Athletic Training Curriculum

 To receive a Master of Science in Athletic Training, students must satisfactorily complete all program requirements.
-Students will earn a total of 66 credits to complete the Masters.
+Students will earn a total of 66 credits for the MSAT.

 - Introduction to Therapeutic Interventions (ATHT 530/530L) 3 cr.